The days and weeks after a serious bike accident can be a painful and confusing time. Unfortunately, victims must act quickly amid the chaos.

 No matter how minor you believe the accident to be, you should take immediate steps to protect your ability to seek compensation for your physical and personal losses.
 A good Toronto bicycle accident lawyer will help you along the way.

 Our bicycle accident lawyers can meet with you in Toronto for a free initial consultation.
 Call (416) 364-2000

 Filing a Bicycle Accident Claim in Toronto

-Toronto bicycle accident lawyers can speak with their client about the other particulars of Accident Benefits and what they can expect with their own claim.
+Toronto bicycle accident and bicycle injury attorneys can speak with their client about the other particulars of Accident Benefits and what they can expect with their own claim.

 The other avenue for recourse is a tort claim.
 This involves filing a lawsuit against a negligent driver.
 A successful claim may recover compensation for pain and suffering, medical care, lost income and other associated expenses, such as home maintenance.
 The filing of a tort claim hinges on a person having filed for Accident Benefits.

 Differences Between a Toronto Bicycle Accident and Motorcycle Accident

 Bicycle accidents generally occur at a lower velocity than motorcycle accidents.
 Typically with motorcycle accidents, a lot of road rash injuries are seen where the individual’s skin is basically peeled away by the cement.
 These types of injuries are not typically seen following bicycle accidents.